YousefAdel2020/Nawy_Assignment/nawy-backend/README.md

-# Apartment Management API - Refactored
+# Nawy Backend API

-A clean, modular NestJS API for managing apartments with separated upload functionality, built with Prisma ORM and PostgreSQL database.
+A clean, modular NestJS API for managing apartments with integrated file upload functionality, built with Prisma ORM and PostgreSQL database.

 ## 🏗️ Architecture Overview